In the Bible Cain slew Abel and East of Eden he was cast. You’re born into this life paying for the sins of somebody else’s past. – Bruce Springsteen

 More ambiguity: the line “…but a Yankee laid him in his grave” fits the meter of the song, and it certainly sounds authentically archaic.
 But Robertson could have written it differently and still fit it into the rhyme and meter.
 In the context of fratricide – death at the hands of one’s own brother – “laid him in his grave” actually sounds like a gentle act of respect and reverence, a holy ritual.
 Indeed, the phrase doesn’t clearly indicate that the Yankee had actually killed Virgil’s brother, only that this “proud and brave” teenager was dead.
 Indeed, as we consider the mythic implications, the “band of brothers” on either side of the firing line have much more in common with each other than they do with the plantation owners and industrialists – the fathers and the father gods – who have set them against each other.

 To follow the Biblical tone of the stanza, all we really know is that a jealous god, holder of a very limited capacity for blessing, required – repeatedly – that brothers compete with each other.
 Why?
 To prove their worth, or simply for his own amusement?
 What if history and theology didn’t literalize this image?
 What if we knew the Latin root of “compete” as “to strive together,” or “to supplicate the gods together”?
-And we do know that generations later, a member of this same family would be willing to sacrifice his son to prove his worth before this same god.
+What we do know is this: that even generations later, Abraham, a member of this same family, would be willing to sacrifice his only son to prove his worth before this same god.

 Our American myth of (white) brother-against-brother offers us a seemingly happy ending.
-The nation was torn asunder and then reborn.
+The nation was torn asunder and then reborn when Reconstruction ended.
 But it could only do so by colluding in a newer but equally toxic story in which the original wounds of racism were covered over rather than healed.
-The wounds sat festering for another hundred years.
+The wounds sat festering for another hundred years, as I write:

 Fratricide perfectly describes the impact of the war upon the American soul, which more than that of any other nation is split against itself.
 The word evokes such emotion precisely because Americans still hope to heal that split in the psyche.
 Contemporary battle re-enactments express this longing.
 Because the issue of race went unresolved, however, the nation achieved only a superficial healing.